 People give me weird looks or reactions when I say I want to travel alone.
 Some say I’m mad to want to go solo, as though there weren’t enough people on the planet and around me to go with.
 Some say I’m courageous to do so; my trip to the United States was met with a lot of raised eyebrows that applauded me.
 And yet others simply smile at me because they are too polite to say anything about my thoughts.
 But whatever they say or not, they do not understand why I say so.

 Like I mentioned above, traveling alone is not everyone’s cup of tea.
 Neither is it mine, because I’d like to think of it as a refreshing glass of the cold coffee that I love the most.
-As an ambivert, traveling solo is too sensible in my head for me to heed any negativity.
-It just bounces off me now.
 My introvert qualities give me the opportunity to retreat into my shell as and when I feel like it.
-And my extrovert qualities allow me to do the exact opposite.
+And whenever the situation demands it, I can do whatever it takes for some level of energy to deal with the situation as befits an introvert like me.
 So that makes solo travel the best for me, doesn’t it?

 Until the next post, keep reading, keep traveling, and add melodrama to your life! 😀